crpurcell/friendlyVRI/README.txt

 * Calculations and logic:
   - robust weighting calculation
-  - In vriTk, check for valid numbers & disallow non-numeric characters.

 * Nice to have:
-  - Convert Information panel in plotting window to a graphic.
+  - Convert Information panel in plotting window to table.
   - Array selection table: <Ret> should choose (currently mouse only).
   - Fit Gaussian to synthesized beam to evaluate size & PA